Panzar

-Panzar is a massively multiplayer online game feat multiplayer online battle arena developed and published by Russian Panzar Studio for Microsoft Windows.
+Panzar is a massively multiplayer online game feat multiplayer online battle arena developed by Russian Panzar Studio for Microsoft Windows.
 It is a free-to-play game, supported by micro-transactions.

 It has 15 PvP arenas where teams face off in 5 different game modes including domination, king of the hill and ball capture.
 Teams are composed of characters from 8 different classes, all with their own unique abilities and skills.